rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 Rust has no coercion between integral types, so until this release literals always required an appropriate suffix for types other than `int`, e.g. `12_u8`.
-This was widely considered an eye-sore.
+This was widely considered an eye-sore and inconvenience.
 Now these suffixes can be left off in most situations and their type will be correctly inferred.

     let random_digits: [u8] = [1, 4, 1, 5, 9, 2, 6];